By: Sharon Aron Baron

 Volunteers worked through the day organizing and archiving precious mementos from the temporary memorial at Marjory Stoneman Douglas.

 “Volunteers, please sign in over here,” said Parkland Historical Society President Jeff Schwartz, who then led volunteers to a portable building to go over the proper procedure to pack and archive items.

-Before items were gathered at the memorial site, a committee made up of members of the community was formed to make sure this was handled properly and appropriately said city spokesperson Todd DeAngelis.
+Before items were gathered at the memorial site, a committee made up of members of the community was formed to make sure it was handled properly and appropriately said city spokesperson Todd DeAngelis.
 First, the committee reached out to the 17 families of the deceased to make sure they had their support on not only what they were doing, but how they were doing it, and when they were doing it.

 Led by Schwartz, who reached out to the people who handled the memorial at the Pulse nightclub in Orlando, he was assisted by others including Marjory Stoneman Douglas alumni, a local elementary school principal, and spiritual leaders.
 The committee then came together to ensure they were handling the process properly.

 Volunteer Ella Singer, a freshman at the school who lost friends Jamie Guttenberg and Cara Loughran said, “I feel that helping out today is benefitting my community.
 I lost two friends and I feel like coming out here today is also paying respect for them.”

 Wednesday’s efforts is about removing the items, archiving them, and preserving them for the long-term.
 DeAngelis said there’s some competing interests: in the short-term, there is the need to heal and grieve and in the long-term, they want to preserve these items.

 “They’re exposed to the sunlight, morning dew, rain, wind, and if we leave them out here any longer, we won’t be able to preserve them.
 So that’s why we’re acting today,” said DeAngelis.